Data Processing Agreement

 8. Term and Termination

 8.1.
 Effective Date.
-This DPA shall enter into force on the date of signing and shall remain in force for as long as Convertful processes personal data on behalf of the Customer.
+This DPA shall remain in force for as long as Convertful processes personal data on behalf of the Customer.

 8.2.
 Termination.
 Upon termination of the Main Agreement, this DPA will be terminated accordingly, and Convertful shall start the Customer Data Erasure.
 During the first 20 calendar days of the Customer Data Erasure, the Customer can return self the Customer Data by requesting this from Convertful during, if such a request doesn’t violate Data Protection Laws.

 9.1 Convertful has appointed a data protection officer.

 9.2 The appointed data protection officer may be reached at [email protected]

 I. Overview of the Personal Data, which Parties expect to Process